codepennnn/Fun/README.md

-Dear sir, we have checked the details in 90 server and in Grievance and Govt.
-Notice is showing  "Y" that means bill should be pass.
+We have checked the details in the 90 server under Grievance and Govt.
+Notice.
+The status is showing “Y”, which means the bill should be passed.
-Please check once at your side.
+Kindly check once from your side as well.

-Meaning of "N" , any complaint is open in Grievance and Govt.
-Notice that should be considered as non-complied
+Please note that “N” indicates that there is an open complaint in Grievance or Govt.
+Notice, which should be considered as non-complied